Achieve Running Club

 So yes, running is good for you, mentally and physically.

-Is Running Good for Weight Loss or Fat Loss
+Running for Weight Loss or Fat Loss

-Is running good for youRunning can help you lose weight, especially when paired with healthy eating.
+Running can help you lose weight, especially when paired with healthy eating.
 You burn calories during your runs and continue burning after you finish.
 If fat loss is your goal, running can be an effective tool to create a calorie deficit.

 Running makes you pay more attention to how your body feels.
 This awareness makes you more thoughtful about what you eat, drink, and how much sleep you get.
 You might find yourself reaching for more whole foods, drinking more water, and getting to bed earlier.
 Not because you “should,” but because it makes running feel better.